intel/llvm/sycl/doc/KernelProgramCache.md

 function.
 This function will throw stored exception<sup>[2](#exception-data)</sup>
 upon build failure.
 This allows waiting threads to see the same result as the building thread.
-Special case of the failure is when build result doesn't contain the error (i.e. the error wasn't of `cl::sycl::exception` type) and the pointer to object in `BuildResult` instance is nil.
+Special case of the failure is when build result doesn't contain the error (i.e. the error wasn't of `sycl::exception` type) and the pointer to object in `BuildResult` instance is nil.
 In this case, the building thread has finished the build process and has returned an error to the user.
 But this error may be sporadic in nature and may be spurious.
 Hence, the waiting